-Our website and social media activity has continued to grow this year with unique visitors to the website averaging over 230,000 per month and Cats TV over 253,000 views per month in season.
+Our website and social media activity has continued to grow this year with unique visits to our website averaging over 302,000 per months and Cats TV over 213,000 views per month in season.
 This, added to our Twitter and Facebook pages, has meant huge growth for our Club in website and social media activity.